 If the carer is voluntary they are entitled to an assessment of their needs.

-Always think about circumsatances that can arise such as illness, holidays, and other emergencies.
+Always think about circumstances that can arise such as illness, holidays, and other emergencies.
 Care agencies cannot always provide last minute cover.

 Social services will want to be certain the cover provides for the person's needs.
 We would recommend the person with needs should complete Lasting Powers of Attorney for both Property and Affairs and Health and Welfare.
 The form should include a provision that allows payment for the care to be taken from the funds of the person who needs care.